joakimk/toniq/README.md

 # NOTE: Readme driven development below, this means this tool does not nessesaraly do what it says below yet.

-**Status**: The core parts are there, but it has major bugs and missing features.
+**Status**: The core parts are there and jobs are run, but there is major bugs and missing features.
 See the todo list.

 Exqueue
 =======